AppsFlyerSDK/appsflyer-unreal-plugin/docs/BasicIntegration.md

     -   The SDK does **not** start automatically
     -   You must manually call the SDK’s **start** method at the appropriate time in the app logic.
 The SDK will **not** send a session on every background-foreground transition.

-#### When should this feature toggled off?
+#### When should this be toggled off?

-- When the app needs to perform some actions before starting the AppsFlyer the SDK, the feature should toggled off.
+- When the app needs to perform some actions before starting the AppsFlyer the SDK, the feature should be toggled off.
 - Examples:
 	- Displaying the App Tracking Transparency prompt to the user on iOS and instructing the SDK to wait with sending the install request using the `waitForATTUserAuthorizationWithTimeoutInterval` API.
 	- Collecting consent from the user and setting it into the SDK using `SetConsentData` .